How to rename a file using Sympli Versions

 It’s great if you use branches when working with Sympli Versions.
 Renaming is supported in branches too.

 You can rename a file and continue working on it in a new branch.
-Once your work on the branch is done, you can merge it into the Master branch.
-When the merge completes, the new file name will appear in the Master branch and all teammates can get this one to their local machines.
+Once your work on the branch is done, you can merge it into the Main branch.
+When the merge completes, the new file name will appear in the Main branch and all teammates can get this one to their local machines.

-It can happen that you and your teammate rename the same file, but you’ve renamed the file in the branch and your colleague has done it in Master or merged the other branch into Master before you.
+It can happen that you and your teammate rename the same file, but you’ve renamed the file in the branch and your colleague has done it in Main or merged the other branch into Main before you.
 So when you start merging, you will get a renaming conflict.

 Especially for this case, we offer 3 options: